 What Is Google AdX?

-Google AdX (previously called DoubleClick Ad Exchange) is an advertising exchange that facilitates the buying and selling of display advertising space.
-As a programmatic ad exchange, Google AdX uses real-time bidding (RTB) to determine the price of advertising space.
+Google AdX (previously called DoubleClick Ad Exchange) is a marketplace where digital advertising space is bought and sold.
+As a programmatic advertising exchange, Google AdX uses real-time bidding (RTB) to determine the price of advertising space.
 It works like a stock exchange, where advertising space is openly traded.

 For advertisers, Google AdX provides a way to purchase ad space from publishers.
-Since a wide range of publishers use the platform, AdX is an easy way to scale campaigns or target specific demographics of users.
-Advertisers also benefit from real-time bidding which enables them to bid for ad space in real-time, depending on how much they value the impression.
+Since a wide range of publishers uses the platform, AdX is an easy way to scale campaigns or target specific demographics of users.
+Advertisers also benefit from real-time bidding, which enables them to bid for ad space in real-time, depending on how much they value the impression.